Multiple valued sections of vector bundles: the reparametrization theorem for $Q$-valued functions revisited: Preliminaries

 and we let $\F_{m}(\Omega)$ be the union of the sets $\F_{m,K}(\Omega)$ over all compact $K \subset \Omega$.
 Currents $T \in \F_{m}(\Omega)$ are called $m$-dimensional (integral) \emph{flat chains} in $\Omega$.
 On each set $\F_{m,K}(\Omega)$ one can define a metric as follows: for $T \in \F_{m,K}(\Omega)$, set

 and then let the distance between $T_{1}$ and $T_{2}$ (usually called \emph{flat distance}) be given by

 It turns out that the resulting metric space $\left( \F_{m,K}(\Omega), d_{\Fl_K} \right)$ is complete.
 Moreover, the mass functional is lower semi-continuous with respect to the \emph{flat convergence}.
 It is immediate to show that if a sequence $\{T_{h}\}$ of flat chains converges to $T$ with respect to the flat distance then it also weakly converges to $T$.
-The two notions of convergence are in fact equivalent if $\{ T_{h} \}$ is a sequence of integral currents satisfying \eqref{compact:hyp} (cf. \cite[Theorem 31.2]{Sim83}).
+The two notions of convergence are in fact equivalent if $\{ T_{h} \}$ is a sequence of integral currents with equi-bounded masses and masses of the boundaries (cf. \cite[Theorem 31.2]{Sim83}).